veloren/book/src/contributors/translators/game.md

 We have this fancy [web service](https://grafana.veloren.net/d/mNjODNM7z/translations) to display translations statistics.
 ![Grafana header](./grafana_header.png)
-We will use Ukrainian translation as our example.
+We will use the Ukrainian translation as our example.
 ![Grafana for Ukrainian](./grafana.png)

 Here we have detailed information about all language keys used in the Ukrainian